Spring Sale! Order $60+ Receive 20% Discount

 This particular Eve and the head of a hooded figure behind her originate from a drawing Gauguin made at least eight years earlier.
 He repeatedly incorporated these exact motifs into subsequent paintings and woodcuts.
 In this case also, the horse behind Eve may be inspired by a frieze design from the Parthenon, which Gauguin had in his collection of source materials brought from Europe.
 The hooded rider incorporates some of Gauguin's own features, and may also symbolize Death.

-All our images are digitized from the original negative, printed and assembled in Switzerland to museum standards by our master printer.
+All of our images are digitized from the original negative or print and printed by our master printer to museum standards.

 Questions?
-Please email service@archivea.com
+Please email service@archivea.com or call/text +41 79 265 8891.

 Artwork in this collection is from The J. Paul Getty Museum.
 Reproduction rights are reserved by the copyright owner and used under license by Archivea GmbH.